 - 1. Attempt to resolve the difficulties with the assistance of the field instructor at the field site.
 Depending on the difficulty, this step may involve the field instructor coaching the student in ways to attempt to resolve the problem him/herself, as problem solving and self-advocacy are an important part of the student's education.
 If this does not resolve the problem or the student feels unable to discuss the difficulty with the field instructor, the student should: - 2.
 Request assistance from the faculty field liaison in a timely manner.
 In most cases, difficulties can be resolved through the combined efforts of the student, the faculty field liaison, and the field instructor.
 If the resolution involves an ongoing process or is of a serious nature, the faculty field liaison is expected to develop a written plan with the student, including the specific identified concerns, a plan for improvement, a timeline for resolution of the difficulties and identification of possible consequences for failure to correct the problem.
 Due to the nature of most field-related problems, the faculty field liaison may need to work closely with the field instructor in the development and monitoring the plan.
 The faculty field liaison may also request assistance and/or consult with field education program staff at any time.
-If the difficulty is not resolved in this manner and/or the faculty field liaison determines the problem/concern is of a more serious nature requiring further action:
+If

-3. The Field Education Director should be informed (by the student and/or faculty liaison and/or field instructor as appropriate) and may, after investigation, consider resolutions up to and including adjustments to and/or change of placement, probation status for field, or removal of the student from the field.
-If the student is asked to leave the placement by the field site and/or the Field Education Director removes the student from the field site, the Field Education Director will then initiate an automatic referral to the Social Work Department Academic Review Committee (ARC) (process detailed in the MSW Program Manual).
+- the difficulty is not resolved in this manner and/or the faculty field liaison determines the problem/concern is of a more serious nature requiring further action: - 3.
+The Field Education Director should be informed (by the student and/or faculty liaison and/or field instructor as appropriate) and may, after investigation, consider resolutions up to and including adjustments to and/or change of placement, probation status for field, or removal of the student from the field.
+If the student is asked to leave the placement by the field site and/or the Field Education Director removes the student from the field site, the Field Education Director will request review by the MSW Program Committee.
+The MSW Program Committee may recommend a plan of action and/or refer the student to ARC (process detailed in the MSW Program Manual).